kemitchell/open-service-compact/POLICY.md

 ## Purpose
 This policy guarantees users of this software transparency, access, and control over both this software and the data about them processed by it.

-## License Terms
+## License
-This policy and accompanying open service compact license terms make up the terms of a compact for this software.
+This policy and accompanying license terms make up the terms of a compact for this software.
 You may not accept this compact without the license terms, too.

 ## Software